KNFullStack/KN-Fitness/README.md

 ## Publishing
 To publish the project I performed the following steps:
+1. Navigated to the project's [Github page](https://github.com/KNFullStack/KN-Fitness).
+2. Clicked on the "Settings" button.
+3. Clicked on the "Pages" button.
+4. Under the "Source" heading, changed the "Branch" setting from "None" to "Main", then clicked save.
+5. This gave a link to the [published website](https://knfullstack.github.io/KN-Fitness/).
 ## Local Clone
 To create a local clone of the project you can follow the steps below:
+1. Navigate to the project's [Github page](https://github.com/KNFullStack/KN-Fitness).
+2. Click the "Code" dropdown button.
+3. From here there are two options:
+     * Option 1: Click the "Download ZIP" button to download the files.
+This can be unzipped locally and opened with your preferred IDE.
+     * Option 2: Copy the link from the HTTPS box shown.
+Then open your preferred IDE of choice and in the terminal window of your preferred directory, use the command "git clone" followed by the link that was copied.
+For example "git clone https://github.com/KNFullStack/KN-Fitness.git".
+This will clone the files in the selected directory.
 # Acknowledgements
 Would like to say thank you to my mentor Spencer Barriball for his help and guidance throughout the project.
 ## Code